The One True God, Jesus, is our Suffering Servant

 In Philippians 2:7 the phrase but emptied Himself - the Greek word emptied means to empty oneself, to divest oneself of rightful dignity by descending to an inferior condition, to abase or humiliate oneself.

-Just consider Who Jesus is, and then realize that He literally divested Himself of His glory, power and privilege as God, and voluntarily allowed Himself to be humiliated as our suffering servant to the point of even dying on the cross.
-This is an incredible reality that still amazes me.
+Just consider Who Jesus is, and then realize that He literally divested Himself of His glory, power and privilege as God, and voluntarily allowed Himself to be humiliated as our suffering servant to the point of even dying on a cross.
+This is an incredible truth that still amazes me.
 I don't know about you, but I try my best not to be humiliated.
-So the thought that the One True God was willing to be humiliated for me, humbles me.
+So the fact that the One True God was willing to be humiliated for me, humbles me.
 It makes me want to love and serve Him as He does me.
-You too?

 What are your thoughts on Philippians 2:6-8?

 In Matthew 20:17-28, Jesus was explaining to His 12 disciples how God measured greatness.
 They thought of greatness just like we think of greatness today, which is having wealth, prestige, and power over people.
-But Jesus contradicted their views on greatness, and stated greatness comes from being a servant, thinking of others first..
+But Jesus contradicted their views on greatness, and stated greatness comes from being a servant, thinking of others first.
 As Christians, we need to follow Jesus' example, and be great by serving too.
-(1 Peter 2:21-25, 5:5-6).
+(Matthew 20:25-28).

 ...just as the Son of Man (another name for Jesus) did not come to be served, but to serve, and to give His life a ransom for many.
 Matthew 20:28 NASB®

 The comings of Jesus Christ.